Beyond Ads and Subscribers: Revenue Diversification For Publishers

 Start With Maximizing Advertising Revenue

 In the short term, publishers can earn more advertising revenue because dollars are shifting away from social media.
-Twitter’s much-publicized difficulties in 2022 under Elon Musk - chaotic layoffs, increased inappropriate content, and more - have advertisers looking for new opportunities.
+Twitter’s much-publicized difficulties under Elon Musk’s leadership – chaotic layoffs, increased inappropriate content, and more – have advertisers seeking new opportunities.
 For publishers committed to quality content and long-term audience engagement, there is a tremendous opportunity to win advertisers to your platforms, especially if you can offer brand-safe environments.

 While significant, winning advertising dollars from other platforms will only take you so far.
 It’s also essential to take a hard look at the publishing business model.